‘We will probably issue about 90 licences in future’

 What will the remainder of the procedure look like?

 ‘We are currently designing the process.
 This means we are still finalising the application requirements, among other things, which depend in part on the subordinate legislation by the Ministry.
 We will present the application form for consultation once the subordinate legislation has been published.
 Our plan is to do so by the end of September 2019.
 We aim to have provided the market with comprehensive information no later than four months before parties can apply for a licence.
 This means we need to be ready by 1 March 2020.
-After all, according to the planning, the organisation should be fully operational on 1 July 2020, so it can receive and process the licence applications smoothly.
-This will allow the market to open on 1 January 2021.
+After all, according to the planning, the organisation should be fully operational on 1 July 2020, so it can receive and process the licence applications smoothly (see: new target date).
+This will allow the market to open on 1 January 2021 (see: new target date).
 However, I cannot fully commit myself to this planning, as we can only start processing licence applications after the Act has formally come into force.’